rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/presentation-script.md

 **Starter Tier** ($6,500/month):
 - This is for businesses that want to test the approach first
 - 40 hours/month, 2-3 product pages optimized
-- Timeline: 6 months to hit 5% add-to-cart
+- Timeline: 12 months to hit 5% add-to-cart (steady, gradual growth)
 - Good for cautious investors, but slower results

 **Growth Tier** ($9,500/month) ⭐ **RECOMMENDED**:
 - This is the balanced approach—fast results without overspending
 - 80 hours/month, 4-5 product pages optimized
-- Timeline: 90 days to hit 5% add-to-cart
+- Timeline: 90 days to hit 3.5% → 6 months to 4.5% → 12 months to 5.0%+
-- This is what I recommend for your situation
+- This is what I recommend for your situation—realistic targets with sustained growth

 **Plus Tier** ($15,000/month):
-- This is maximum speed—60 days to results instead of 90
+- This is maximum speed—aggressive timeline with more resources
 - 120 hours/month, 6-8 product pages optimized
-- Timeline: 60 days to hit 5% add-to-cart
+- Timeline: 90 days to hit 4.0% → 6 months to 5.0%+
 - Best for urgent turnarounds, and the $2,500 audit is waived

 **Now here's the important part:**

 You're currently spending ~$10,000/month on Upwork.
 And getting negative results—conversions down 44%.

 Growth Tier is $9,500/month.
 That's $500 LESS than you're spending now.
-But instead of going backwards, you're going forward.
+But instead of going backwards, you're going forward—with honest, achievable targets.

 **Given your situation**, I'm recommending Growth Tier, and I'll waive the $2,500 audit fee.
 You're getting $12,000 worth of value for $9,500/month—and it's still less than you're spending on Upwork."

-**[TO JONIDA]:** "Growth Tier is the sweet spot—fast enough to see results in 90 days, affordable enough to justify easily."
+**[TO JONIDA]:** "Growth Tier is the sweet spot—realistic 90-day target of 3.5%, with continued growth beyond that.
+Affordable and achievable."

 **[TO JOSEF]:** "You're already spending $10K/month getting hurt.
 This is $500 less per month to grow instead of shrink.
-Plus I'm waiving the $2,500 audit—that's $2,500 you win right there."
+Plus I'm waiving the $2,500 audit—that's $2,500 you win right there.
+And I'm being honest about timelines instead of overpromising."

 ---